josephg/egwalker-paper/README_anon.md

 - automerge/C1 (3hrs for 100 samples)
 - automerge/C2 (11.5hrs for 100 samples)
 - OT/A2 (10 hours for 10 samples).

+But you can run all the tools individually.
+Read the makefile to see all the commands run.
+(Or run `make --dry-run -f Makefile_anon` to see the full list of commands).

 The results we used to generate the paper are stored as a set of JSON files in `results/`. `make clean` will remove all current benchmark results.